What Is Religion?

 By Colleen Messina

 1 People love to wonder.
 Can you remember how many questions you asked your parents when you were small?
 We wonder about the dark crevasses in the ocean floor, the nature of black holes, and what happens to us when we die.
-The billions of people on earth lead very different lives, but they are united in their ability to wonder.
+The seven billion people of Earth lead very different lives, but they are united in their ability to wonder.

 3 The word, "religion" comes from the Latin word religare, which means "to tie."
 People of all faiths believe that their religion ties them to a higher purpose.
 Some feel that religion ties them to a sense of community through shared values.
 Religion has also tied art, culture, and societies together for thousands of years.
 Magnificent buildings, beautiful works of art, and stirring books have been inspired by religious faith.